shahar-lab/bayesian_analysis_in_r/brms_exGaussian.md

 ```

-## Exmaple 2: One indepndent variable using log link (you can also use 'identity' link, and then you dont need to convert the coeff)
+## Example 2: One indepndent variable using log link <br>
+(note you can also use 'identity' link, and then you dont need to convert the coeff)

 ```
 #### single independent categorical variable -----